tbrlpld/laces/README.md

 ### Creating components

-The preferred way to create a component is to define a subclass of `laces.components.Component` and specify a `template_name` attribute on it.
+The simplest way to create a component is to define a subclass of `laces.components.Component` and specify a `template_name` attribute on it.
-The rendered template will then be used as the component's HTML representation:

 ```python
 # my_app/components.py